188.8.131.52 Miscellaneous categories of debts

 - garnishee notice.

-Act reference: SSAct pre-1 July 2014 section 1227A Debts arising under the Farm Household Support Act
+Act reference: SSAct pre-1 July 2014 section 1227A Certain debts arising under the Farm Household Support Act

 If a social security recipient or their partner receives a lump sum arrears payment of a comparable foreign payment, the money will be treated as if it were regular payments, not as a lump sum.
 This is to determine how much social security payment would have been paid in the lump sum period.